Mark Howard (footballer, born September 1986): Cardiff City

 After a month's loan with Swansea City, as cover in January 2007, he was released by Cardiff at the end of the 2006–07 season.

 St Mirren

-Howard joined Scottish side St Mirren and made his debut on 13 February 2008, keeping a clean sheet against Dundee United in a Scottish Cup match.
+Howard joined Scottish club St Mirren and made his debut on 13 February 2008, keeping a clean sheet against Dundee United in a Scottish Cup match.
 He then made his league debut three days later as St Mirren suffered a 4–0 defeat against Falkirk.
-Howard soon become first-choice goalkeeper, taking over from Chris Smith and his performances led to him signing a new two-year contract in April 2009.
+Howard soon become first-choice goalkeeper, taking over from Chris Smith, and his performances led to him signing a new two-year contract in April 2009.
 The following season, however, Howard made only two appearances, after losing his first-choice status to new signing Paul Gallacher, and left the club after three seasons and 52 games.

 Aberdeen

 In July 2010, Howard signed a one-year deal with Aberdeen and made his debut on 14 August 2010, keeping a clean sheet in a 4–0 win over Hamilton Academical.
 As the season progressed, Howard slipped to second-choice behind Jamie Langfield and left the club when the season ended.